WMBEdmands/compMS2Miner/README.md

 #Purpose
 A long-standing challenge of untargeted metabolomic profiling by liquid-chromatography - high resolution mass spectrometry analysis (LC-HRMS) is rapid, precise and automatable transition from unknown mass spectral features in the form of a peak-picking software output table to full metabolite identification using MS/MS fragmentation data.
+The number of MS2 spectra collected (often thousands in a single MS^2^ datafile) limits the feasibility of manual interpretation of every spectrum.
+A degree of automatic unknown annotation and at the very least a confident annotation of an unknowns most probable compound class is highly desirous.
+A holistic overview of the relationships between spectra can greatly facilitate the correct annotation of statistically relevant unknowns.
+When a handful of unknowns are targeted in isolation the broader context of an unknown can be easily missed and therefore putative identities poorly interpreted.

-compMS2Miner is a package in the R programming language developed for comprehensive unknown feature annotation using peak-picker output files and MS/MS data files as inputs. compMS2Miner brings together many useful metabolite identification tools (see [Features](#features) section below) and is modular and therefore fully extensible.
+compMS2Miner is a package in the popular R programming language developed for comprehensive unknown feature annotation using peak-picker output files and MS/MS data files as inputs. compMS2Miner brings together many useful metabolite identification tools (see [Features](#features) section below) and is modular and therefore fully extensible.

 Data curation, visualization and sharing is made possible at any stage of the compMS2Miner package workflow via an application **Composite MS2 Explorer** developed with the R shiny package.
 The application allows the user to rapidly create their own study-specific MS^2^ databases for each of their chromatographic methods.
 Additionally an msp database file can also be rapidly generated from the output of the compMS2Miner workflow.